vuoro/rahti/README.md

 ## Rendering HTML and SVG

 There are built-in DOM Effects for rendering HTML and SVG.
-They're not going to top any benchmarks though.
-There's no "VDOM", "fine reactivity", or anything like that.
-The "reconciler" — if you can call it that — is also really dumb.
+They're built using the public API of this library, so there's no magic.
+They follow the same rules as your code.

 One rule to remember: DOM Effects must be passed as arguments to another DOM Effect.
 Otherwise they won't know where to mount.
 There also needs to be a root DOM Effect, created using `createRoot`.